 'This is my Doncaster' is a campaign all about getting local people to take pride in their community.

+Our campaign in the fight against litter, fly-tipping and environmental crime continues; and street scene teams are planning some more action weeks very soon.
+The purpose of these is to target hotspot areas; and encourage communities to get involved in cleaning up their neighbourhoods and taking pride in their area.
 The council doesn’t have the massive financial resources needed to keep everywhere spotless.
 It already costs us £500,000 each year to pick up dumped rubbish and dropped litter.

 The only way we are going to make a positive impact to protect the environment is by working together with local people.